CosmicScale/PSBBN-Definitive-English-Patch/README.md

 # Features
 - A full translation of the stock Japanese BB Navigator version 0.32 — All binaries, XML files, textures, and pictures have been translated[*](#known-issues)
-- Available in English, German, Italian, and the original Japanese
+- Available in English, German, Italian, Portuguese (Brazil), and the original Japanese
 - Compatible with any fat model PS2 console as well as PS2 Slim SCPH-700xx models with an [IDE Resurrector](#early-scph-1000018000-and-slim-scph-700xx-consoles) or similar hardware mod, regardless of region
 - DNAS authorization checks bypassed to enable access the online channels
 - English translations of the [online game channels](#game-channel) from Sony, Hudson, EA, Konami, Capcom, Namco, KOEI, and Bandai hosted by vitas155 at [psbbn.ru](https://psbbn.ru/) (work in progress)